xytovl/steam-runtime-tools/bin/logger.md

 :   The *COMMAND* was killed by signal *n*.
     (This is the same encoding used by **bash**(1), **bwrap**(1) and **env**(1).)

+If invoked as **srt-logger --mkfifo**, instead the exit status is:

+0
+:   The fifo was created successfully.

+Any other value
+:   An error was encountered.

 # NOTES